Apologies, but no results were found.

 Research Interests & Projects

-My research focuses on three overlapping interests: 1) socio-legal and colonial geographies; 2) queering political ecologies; and 3) healthy environments and communities in rural, remote, northern, and Indigenous locales.
-Longstanding research partnerships animate my current research.
+My research focusses on three overlapping interests: 1) socio-legal and colonial geographies; 2) healthy environments and communities in rural, remote, northern, and Indigenous locales; and 3) queering and critical political ecologies.

-Queering Political Ecologies is an emergent and burgeoning area of my research.
-Alongside Dr. Paul Sylvestre (Carleton University), I am excited to begin the UBC-funded project ‘Recasting the Geographies of Fire: How Fire Shapes Politics of Gendered, Racial, and Colonial Relations in Settler Colonial British Columbia’.
-Our emerging research explores how fire has been weaponized as a tool for colonial dispossession outside of wildfires, and its disparate and uneven impacts across communities.
-I’m excited to expand the framework of queering political ecologies to ask questions and explore topics that continue to impact communities across so-called BC and beyond.
+Queering and Critical Political Ecologies is a burgeoning area of my research.
+Through the ‘Recasting the Geographies of Fire: How Fire Shapes Politics of Gendered, Racial, and Colonial Relations in Settler Colonial British Columbia’ project, I look at fire through a settler colonial lens to explore how fire has been weaponized as a tool for colonial dispossession with uniquely gendered and racialized effects.
+This work led me to property insurance as an often unquestioned mechanism that exists in the aftermath of fire, causing uneven effects across the myriad geographies of so-called BC.
+I’m excited to expand the framework of queering and critical political ecologies to ask questions and explore topics that continue to impact communities across BC and beyond.

 Professional Services/Affiliations/Committees